AdrielD/zssn/README.md

 }
 ```

-Note the domain is in HTTP, since Certbot doesn't work with `amazonaws.com` by policy
+Note the domain is in HTTP, since Certbot doesn't work with `amazonaws.com` by policy, I tried...

 (and it didn't make sense to buy a domain just to setup HTTPS for this code challenge)

-TODO:
+## TODO:
 - parametize exceptions
 - add i18n to exceptions
 - use google geolocal api to search for lat / lng from an address